Ramadan sets Muslim athletes extra test at London Games

 Jim Waterhouse, a sport and exercise science professor at Liverpool John Moores University in Britain, laments that so few studies have been done that give direct insight into how Ramadan-observing athletes may fare during the Olympics.

-Het suggests loHeoking at other similar research on fasting, such as in soccer players, or in people who are sporty but non-athletes.
+He suggests looking at other similar research on fasting, such as in soccer players, or in people who are sporty but non-athletes.

 A study in the BJSM in 2007 which looked at two Algerian professional soccer teams found that players' performance declined significantly for speed, agility, dribbling speed and endurance during the Ramadan fast.